t3brightside/microtemplate/README.md

 ```

 ## Admins
-- Back end language flag, title and other settings can be altered in: _Configuration/TypoScript/PageTS/setup.ts_
+- BE settings can be altered in: _Configuration/TypoScript/PageTS/setup.ts_

 ## Recommended
 These extensions are preconfigured and tested in Microtemplate package.